chrisb86/nsupdate/README.md

 - The code is now structured in functions which makes it more maintainable and modular.
 - Backwards compatibility should be given.
 - Avoid using awk and get rid of dependency
-- NOTE: The IPCOMMAND directive is not implemented yet

 **2021-12-11**